 Gary Harrison Hearn

-In 1981 he emigrated to Australia and worked for a number of years in Marine Engineering, Medical Services, Construction industry and as a Social Housing Manager.
+Gary served 12 years in the Royal Air Force and in 1981 emigrated to Australia and worked for a number of years in Marine Engineering, Medical Services, Construction industry and as a Social Housing Manager.

 In 1995 Gary was encouraged to return to painting by F. Francis Younger, a renowned Watercolourist, Graphic artist and President of the W.A.
 Watercolour Society.

 Gary began painting with watercolour as his main medium and was influenced by the work of Sir William Russell Flint and Australian artist, Robert A. Wade.

 Gary's reputation has grown as he has continued to develop his individualistic style which incorporates both vibrant and sensitive use of colour, creating striking and lingering atmospheric impressions.

 In December 2002 Gary returned to Europe to live in Heidelberg, Germany with his wife Ilka, who further inspired him with constructive criticism and dialogue.

 In September 2010 Gary changed his medium to oil on canvas and began painting abstracts after being inspired by local German artist Emile Maul.

 Gary has now established himself as a competent artist producing some innovative and striking colourful abstract and traditional paintings.
 His work can be found in private collections in Australia, England, France, Germany, Poland and South Africa.